hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 Ensure a C compiler (e.g., GCC) is installed.

 ## Files
-rice_cooker.c: Contains the C code for the rice cooker program.
+RC.c: Contains the C code for the rice cooker program.
 Usage
 To compile and run the program:

 bash

-gcc -o main.c
+gcc -o RC.c
-./main
+./RC

 Linter Installation (cppcheck)
 To install cppcheck for linting:

-bash
+bash:

-cppcheck main.c
+cppcheck RC.c